Aranatha: As a historical figure

 At Mathura, there is an old stupa with the inscription of 157 CE.
 This inscription records that an image of the tīrthankara Aranath was set up at the stupa built by the gods.
 However, Somadeva Suri stated in Yashstilaka and Jinaprabha Suri in Vividha Tirtha Kalpa that the stupa was erected for Suparśvanātha.

+Iconography

+Aranatha is conventionally depicted in a sitting or standing meditative posture.
+The distinguishing emblem of this tirthankara is a fish, which allows worshippers to identify his idols.
+In traditional Jain descriptions, Aranatha is prominently associated with a golden physical complexion.
+Furthermore, classical Digambara texts such as the Svayambhūstotra describe his physical representation as being entirely free from all vestiges of ornaments, clothes, and weapons, symbolizing the embodiment of unalloyed knowledge and absolute control of the senses.